-The music is sung in Norwegian, Old Norse and Proto-Norse and is performed using ambient sounds and synths but mainly with instruments that was actually used by the norse.
+The music is sung in Norwegian, Old Norse and Proto-Norse and is performed using ambient sounds and synths but mainly with instruments that were actually used by the norse.
 It's as close to real viking-music as one can come.

 See also Heilung, another band inspired by Nordic cultural history.